Tong-NI/Tong-NI.github.io/_pages/about.md

 I received my Ph.D. in Economics from the <a href="https://economics.smu.edu.sg/" target="_blank" rel="noopener noreferrer">School of Economics</a> at <a href="https://www.smu.edu.sg/" target="_blank" rel="noopener noreferrer">Singapore Management University</a> in June 2026.

-My research interests lie in **International Trade** and **Spatial Economics**, with a focus on quantitative general equilibrium methods and policy analysis.
-I am also interested in **Macroeconomics** and the application of **AI and machine learning** for solving and analyzing high-dimensional quantitative economic models.
+My research interests are **International Trade** and **Spatial Economics**.
+My work studies strategic interactions in trade policy across governments, the interplay between trade and the environment, and public policies that shape the spatial allocation of human capital.
+Methodologically, I combine reduced-form causal inference with structural quantitative methods.
+More recently, I have also been exploring the use of AI and machine learning to solve and analyze high-dimensional quantitative models.

 **CV**: <a href="https://tong-ni.github.io/files/NI_Tong_CV.pdf" target="_blank" rel="noopener noreferrer" class="btn--research">PDF(EN)</a>, <a href="https://tong-ni.github.io/files/NI_Tong_CV_ZH.pdf" target="_blank" rel="noopener noreferrer" class="btn--research">PDF(中文)</a>